KomradeSpectre/AetheriumMod/Tutorials/Item Mod Creation.md

     - `pickupToken` - Just like before, this corresponds to our language token. `EQUIPMENT_BOLT_LAUNCHER_PICKUP`.
     - `descriptionToken` - Just like before, this corresponds to our language token. `EQUIPMENT_BOLT_LAUNCHER_DESCRIPTION`.
     - `loreToken` - Just like before, this corresponds to our language token. `EQUIPMENT_BOLT_LAUNCHER_LORE`.
-    - `pickupModelPath` - Just like before, this corresponds to the path to our equipment model.
+    - `pickupModelPrefab` - Just like before, this corresponds to a direct reference to our equipment model.
-    - `pickupIconPath` - Just like before, this corresponds to the path to our equipment icon.
+    - `pickupIconSprite` - Just like before, this corresponds to a direct reference to our equipment icon.
     - `appearsInSinglePlayer` - A boolean that determines whether or not you want this equipment to appear in Singleplayer. **This doesn't have to be changed from the default value we'll assign it, it's optional.**
     - `appearsInMultiplayer` - A boolean that determines whether or not you want this equipment to appear in Multiplayer. **This doesn't have to be changed from the default value we'll assign it, it's optional.**
     - `canDrop` - A boolean that determines whether or not we can remove this equipment from our inventory. **This doesn't have to be changed from the default value we'll assign it, it's optional.**